Psoriasis

 Description

-• A chronic, inflammatory disorder commonly characterized by cutaneous erythematous plaques with silvery scale with varying phenotypes and severity
+• A chronic, inflammatory disorder commonly characterized by cutaneous erythematous plaques with silvery scale, and varying phenotypes and severity

 • Guttate: <2% of psoriasis patients, usually in patients <30 years of age; presents abruptly with 1- to 10-mm droplet-shaped erythematous papules with fine scale over trunk and extremities; often preceded by group A β-hemolytic streptococcal infection 2 to 3 weeks prior.
 Most cases resolve spontaneously.